floriankimmel/podflow/README.md

     podloveID: "2"
     featuredMediaID: "3"
 ```
-We do store everyting related to the wordpress article to make sure there are no unwanted side effect when rerunning
+We do store everything related to the wordpress article to make sure there are no unwanted side effect when rerunning
 the schedule task.

 ### 🧑‍💻 Metadata